 2. The publishing world is changing.
 A golden age for writers, agents, sellers, and printers has now arrived where author services are impacting systems of distribution.
 Old structures are re-forming, and new ones have arrived.
 The London Ghostwriting Company has moved into this future with its finger on the pulse, as we bring story ideas forward in new ways.
 We move with the times and with our clients.

 4. As Schopenhauer taught, art and philosophy are activities (Rajas) to transcend our conflict (Tamas).
 Thus, craft provides cohesion to the psyche or order from chaos, Yang from Yin or balance (Sattva).
 This tuning process grounds a person chemically and psychically.
-To have made something useful in a material form is therefore imperative to one’s survival as well as one’s understanding that on some level everything is story: science, evolution, the concept of countries, worlds, Gods, and universes.
+To have made something useful in a material form is therefore imperative to one’s survival as well as one’s understanding that on some level everything is story because all is concept: science, evolution, the concept of countries, worlds, Gods, and universes.
 All is story.

-5. The creative process is magical and due to the way the intellect interprets happenings myths form through narrative, character, and theme.
+5. The creative process is magical but natural and neither abstract nor esoteric and due to the way the intellect interprets happenings myths form through narrative, character, and theme.
+A good psychologists will understand this.
 To observe this happening is quite an awakening and prompts a journey that develops character in the same way that a mountain climber becomes stronger as he steps.
 The journey becomes harder, but he becomes more resilient, conditioned, humble, wise, and awake.

 6. Characters, worlds, different realms: these are all outlets for us to channel contained energy.
 In this sense we are alchemists for all energy does is change form.
 JK Rowling channelled the grief she faced after her mother died to manifest Harry.
 This is something we can do with emotions: we can put them to use, we can engage in their transformation towards creative ends.